Welcome to Salusbury World!

 Dan Judelson

 Before joining Salusbury World, Dan worked extensively in politics, including as a parliamentary researcher to one MP and as a constituency organiser for another.
-He has also worked for the Mayor of London and Greater London Authority as a project manager and fundraiser.
 His experience in education includes volunteering at primary school level and working as a Salusbury World mentor with both child and adult refugees.
-In October 2015 and again in 2016 he organised an aid run to Calais and other refugee camps in the surrounding area.

 Alexa Rice